yairm210/Unciv/docs/uniques.md

 #### Never appears as a Barbarian unit
 Applicable to: Unit

-#### Hidden when religion is disabled
-Applicable to: Unit, Ruins, Building

 ## Terrain uniques
 #### Must be adjacent to [amount] [simpleTerrain] tiles